averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>The boolean field `self_registration` in `game_session` can turn self registration on or off.

 The non-functional requirements have no effect on the database.

 > [!NOTE]
-> **FO5.13**.
-When a facilitator adds a `news_item` record, this means that it is added for **all** game sessions.
-So, a specific news item table should be added that is only applicable to the game session.
-This asks for a new table in the database.

-> [!NOTE]
 > **FO5.15**.
 When a facilitator adds an `event` record, this means that it is added for **all** game sessions.
 So, a specific event table should be added that only applies to the game session.
 This asks for a new table in the database.